Supplementary Death Benefit

 Example (retired member not entitled):

-Paid Up SDB coverage starting at age 65
+Paid up Supplementary Death Benefit coverage starting at age 65

-If a participant reaches the SDB age of 65 while employed, and he has completed two years of continuous employment in the public service or has two years of continuous participation in the SDB, he automatically has a "paid up" coverage of $10,000 for life at no cost.
-In other words, the participant will receive $10,000 of his SDB coverage without having to pay contributions.
+If a participant reaches the SDB age of 65 while employed, and they have completed 2 years of continuous employment in the public service or 2 years of continuous participation in the SDB, they automatically have a "paid up" coverage of $10,000 for life at no cost.
+In other words, the participant will receive $10,000 of their SDB coverage without having to pay contributions.
 Starting at the SDB age of 65, SDB contributions will decrease by $1.50 per month (the contribution required for $10,000 paid up coverage), and the participant will continue paying contributions on the balance of coverage.

 Note